Maximising Your Running Potential: A Year in Review

 Looking ahead, I aim to make strategic changes to enhance my performance:

-- Aiming High: My goal is to achieve a podium finish in my age category in the upcoming Wild Struble race, a challenging yet exciting objective.
+• Aiming High: My goal is to achieve a podium finish in my age category in the upcoming Wild Strubel race, a challenging yet exciting objective.